henkla/SimplePasswordGenerator/README.md

 This library will generate a password given the options provided.
 It is a .NET Standard 2.0 library, so it works in both .NET Core and .NET Framework.
 It has no external dependencies and is light weight.

 ## Installation
-First, install the nuget package:
+First, install the nuget package.
+You can check out the package on the [NuGet website](https://www.nuget.org/packages/SimplePasswordGenerator/) if you like.
+To install it, chose your prefered method below:

 ##### Visual Studio Package Manager
 ```
 Install-Package SimplePasswordGenerator -Version 1.2.0
 ```

+##### Visual Studio NuGet manager
+just search for `SimplePasswordGenerator`

 ##### .NET CLI
 ```